Heathrow Terminal 2: SkyTeam

-Non-alliance
+Non-alliance airlines

-7 non-aligned airlines also operate from this terminal: Aer Lingus, Eurowings, Icelandair, JetBlue, Loganair, Sky Express and Widerøe.
+5 non-aligned airlines also operate from this terminal: Aer Lingus, Eurowings, Icelandair, JetBlue, and Loganair.
 Eurowings is a Lufthansa subsidiary that has replaced Lufthansa on flights to German destinations other than to Frankfurt and Munich.
-On 12 August 2021, Jetblue began service from John F. Kennedy International Airport on Airbus A321 LR aircraft.
-This is their first attempt of transatlantic services.
-Widerøe will move its operations to Stansted Airport on 25 March 2023.
+On 12 August 2021, JetBlue began their first transatlantic services to/from John F. Kennedy International Airport on Airbus A321LR aircraft.

 Terminal 2 is set up to handle not only international flights, but also UK domestic and Irish flights, which is like Terminal 5 and unlike Terminals 3 and 4.
 Aer Lingus and Loganair serve UK domestic and Irish flights from this terminal.
-Flybe also operated from this terminal as a UK domestic flight from 2017 until 2020 when it entered administration and ceased operations and relaunched again from April 2022 until it entered administration and ceased operations again in 2023.

-Airbus A380 and Boeing 747

-Singapore Airlines operate the Airbus A380 from Terminal 2.
-In the summer of 2015 for two of Singapore Airlines' four daily flights.

-Thai Airways International previously operated the Airbus A380 on one of two daily flights until retiring all of their A380s in 2020 due to the COVID-19 Pandemic.